NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Attic: Radiant Barrier Attic Location**

-The location of the radiant barrier in the attic
+The location of the radiant barrier in the attic.
+Ignored if TODO.

 - **Name:** ``radiant_barrier_attic_location``
 - **Type:** ``Choice``